 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 Each thread must also contain at least 2 references in current AMA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–250 words and must contain at least 1 reference in current AMA format.

-The student will create a 5–10-slide PowerPoint presentation that synthesizes what he/she has learned from the conservation effort chosen as a part of the discussion boards.
+The student will create a 10-slide PowerPoint presentation that synthesizes what he/she has learned from the conservation effort chosen as a part of the discussions.
 The student will attempt to convince a lay audience to adopt the chosen conservation effort.

 The topic will be chosen from a list provided by the instructor and must be submitted.
-The student will submit his/her topic via a Discussion Board Forum.
+The student will submit their topic via a Quiz.

 A bibliography of at least 10 scholarly references must be submitted.

-The final draft of the paper must be submitted via SafeAssign.
+The final draft of the paper must be submitted via Turnitin.

-The student will complete 8 quizzes covering the Textbook Readings for the modules/weeks in which they are assigned.
-Each quiz will consist of 15 multiple-choice and true/false questions per chapter covered.
-Each quiz will have a 1-hour time limit, except for Quiz 7 which will have a 1-hour and 30-minute time limit.
+The student will complete 8 quizzes covering the Textbook Readings for the Modules: Weeks in which they are assigned.
+Each quiz will consist multiple-choice and/or true/false questions based upon the module week's readings.
+Quizzes 1, 3, 4, 5, and 8 will have a 1-hour time limit, Quiz 2 will have a 30-minute time limit, Quiz 6 will have a 40-minute time limit, and Quiz 7 will have a 90-minute time limit.